Fries-byte/pistud/README.md

 </h4>
 <hr>
 <p align="center">
-  <b>Pust</b> – A Rust-inspired programming language
+  <b>Pust</b> – A Rust-inspired programming language <br>
-  This program is in pre-release.
+  This program is in alpha.
 The full code is still under development.
 </p>